 If you are the owner of a brick-n-mortar business — this is not a question to consider as you probably would like to place it at your location.
 Placing a bitcoin ATM might increase foot-traffic to your store and this is additional revenue stream for the shop.
 According to information from other owners who installed a bitcoin ATM, it can increase sales up to 10-30% because of new customers, who come to use a bitcoin ATM.

 However, if you plan to run a bitcoin ATM yourself, you need to find a good location for it.
-Important factors to consider are: traffic volume, availability/accessibility (easy way to find, public location), open hours (the longer the better), business type.
+Important factors to consider are: traffic volume, availability/accessibility (easy way to find, public location), proximity to transport connection, good parking facility, open hours (the longer the better), business type.

 Here is the list of top 5 bitcoin ATM location types according to the stats we collect on the site: